alexei-matveev/bgy3d/doc/README.txt

   values of the solvent field at locations of nuclei.

-- The fifth  entry, "Electron  reorg.", is the  difference of  SCF and post-SCF  expectation  values of  the  "gas  phase" hamiltonian.
+- The fifth  entry, "Electron  reorg.", is the  difference of  SCF and post-SCF  expectation  values of  the  "gas  phase" hamiltonian  (or rather the  difference of the DFT counterparts  of these expectation values).
 It reflects the strength of the reorganization of electron density under influence of the solvent field.

 Carbon disulfide (CS2)
 ----------------------